AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

    magento-cloud snapshot:create --live
    ```

-   Alternatively, you can use `magento-cloud backup` short command.
+   Alternatively, you can use the `magento-cloud backup` short command.
 The `--live` option leaves the environment running to avoid downtime.
 For a full list of options, enter `magento-cloud snapshot:create --help`.

    Sample response: